 If you ever wanted more of the same in a JRPG, then Grinsia is the game for you.
 There is nothing new under the sun, and this game embraces that theology with a passion unmatched since Jesus invented the Stations of the Cross.
 Four characters, two substitute party members, and a goddess go on an epic journey to loot six lost artifacts from six improbable dungeons, opposed only by the might of an entire empire.
-If that weren't enough, there's a few extra side dungeons as well.
+If that weren't enough, there's a few extra side dungeons.
 The girls characters all had their required busts bursting out, and the boys all had their gelled hair.

 If you play JRPGs, then you know the routine.
 You'll start this game and settle into the routine pretty fast.
 Hack, slash, loot, and a cut scene for every dungeon.